eClass Support

 Grade weightings

-For "Weighted mean of grades," add more assignment groups and weight the groups separately.
-Each assignment in the group can be out of any value, but the overall group itself can be weighted.
-See: How do I add an assignment group in a course?
+To achieve the eClass "Weighted mean of grades" calculation method, instructors must add/edit assignment groups and weight each group separately.
+Each assignment in the group can be out of any value which will be its contribution to the total, but the overall group itself can only have a single weighting.

 Helpful